maxhumber/maxhumber.com/README.md

-# blog
+## maxhumber.com
-My blog made with [jekyll](http://jekyllrb.com) and hosted with Github Pages.
+My personal website and blog made with [Jekyll](http://jekyllrb.com) and hosted on Github Pages.

 ### Install